ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 It turns out that there were many more corner cases than I imagined.
 I learned a ton from this experience, from code style, to git, to presentation skills.

+When I went to Lehigh (below), I had no training in using LLVM, and when I left, I had only gaomed what I had learned myself.
+So then when I came to Cray, I still had no formal training in how to use LLVM.
+At Cray, my colleagues introduced me to tons of tools built into LLVM that allowed me to work much more effectively and much more idiomatically (Alias Analysis, Scalar Evolution, etc).
+By the end of the Summer, I surprised myself by how much I felt I had improved.

-I presented a poster of my work at the Intern fair at the end of the Summer and presented it at another poster fair for UR's Computer Science open house. \[[Cray Poster](/assets/CrayPoster.jpg)\] \[[UR Poster](/assets/URPoster.jpg)\]
+I presented a [poster](CrayPoster) of my work at the Intern fair at the end of the Summer and [again](URPoster) at another poster fair for UR's Computer Science open house.
 ## Intern, Intelligent and Scalable Systems Research Experience for Undergrads (REU), Lehigh University, Summer 2018

-Briefly, I wrote several LLVM passes to help provide static separation of memory properties in C++.
+Briefly put, I wrote several LLVM passes to help provide static separation of memory properties in C++.

 This program is part of a large series of NSF sponsored programs where